A computational pipeline for clustering left atrial appendage morphology via elastic shape analysis: Introduction

-Some studies quantify LAA shape using simple metrics and functional data \cite{zingaro2024comprehensive,slodowska2021morphology,bieging2021statistical}, but only a few studies have used detailed shape analysis approaches.
-Slipsager et al. developed a framework for the statistical shape analysis and clustering of LAA geometries based on non-rigid volumetric registration of signed distance fields, and Juhl et al. further extended this work \cite{slipsager2019statistical,juhl2024signed}.
-These methods face limitations as they require point-to-point correspondences between LAA meshes (i.e., parametrized 3D surfaces) for statistical shape analysis.
+Several studies have attemped to quantify LAA shape using simple metrics and functional data~\cite{bieging2021statistical,zingaro2024comprehensive,zingaro2023po,slodowska2021morphology}, but only a few prior works have leveraged detailed shape analysis frameworks.

+For instance, Slipsager et al. developed an approach for the statistical shape analysis and clustering of LAA meshes based on non-rigid volumetric registration of signed distance fields, and Juhl et al. further extended this work~\cite{slipsager2019statistical,juhl2024signed}.
+These quantitative pipelines were successful at identifying two distinct LAA shape clusters corresponding to the so-called chicken-wing and non-chicken-wing morphologies.

+Furthermore, in a recent investigation, Lee et al. used a landmark-based statistical shape analysis approach for LAA shape categorization~\cite{lee2024preserving}.
+In particular, they used dedicated workflows from the \texttt{ShapeWorks} software~\cite{cates2017shapeworks} to cluster LAA meshes across a range of mesh resolutions.
+Their approach involved globally aligning LAA meshes using the Super4PCS algorithm, followed by iterative local refinement with the Iterative Closest Point (ICP) algorithm and multiview registration.
+A particle-based statistical shape modeling approach was then implemented in \texttt{ShapeWorks}, where particle correspondences were iteratively optimized across the dataset to capture shape variability.
+The final statistical shape model was analyzed using principal component analysis (PCA) to quantify morphological differences.
+Their multi-scale analysis demonstrated that higher-resolution meshes improved shape categorization by preserving finer anatomical details of complex and diverse LAA morphologies.

+The works of~\cite{slipsager2019statistical,juhl2024signed} face an important limitation, as they require point-to-point correspondences between LAA meshes (i.e., parametrized 3D surfaces) for the ensuing statistical shape analysis.
+Establishing these point correspondences can be challenging, as it involves solving a registration problem which often incurs high computational costs, and can yield unsatisfactory results with complex geometric data (such as LAA meshes containing fine-grained anatomical details).
+Indeed, in \cite{juhl2024signed}, the authors mention that they chose to refine point correspondences on the decoupled LAAs due to large differences in size and complexity between the LAA and the remaining left atrium, making it difficult to maintain good correspondence over the entire mesh.
+Even state-of-the-art methods for finding point correspondences with 3D geometric data, such as the functional maps framework, struggle when used with complex geometric data as they require a good prior selection of landmarks~\cite{ovsjanikov2012functional}.